congress Andy Barr

 Andy Barr has served as the U.S. Congressman for Kentucky’s Sixth Congressional District since January of 2013.

-Andy Barr for congress
+congress Andy Barr

 On This Page